livecycle/preevy/site/docs/drivers/aws-lightsail.md

 Preevy uses the AWS JS SDK which supports multiple ways of configuring credentials, according to the [credentials provider chain](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials-node.html).
 The simplest way is to use `aws configure` command or to set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.

-In Github Actions, you can also use the [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) action to setup credentials in a secure way.
+In GitHub Actions, you can also use the [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) action to setup credentials in a secure way.

 ### Required AWS permissions